Mediation for Grandparents

 It is helpful and advisable to establish an environment where it is easy to communicate and express your feelings without offending or criticizing anyone.
 This can be achieved through mediation.

-In some families, the relationship shared between the in laws is good and healthy because of which it is decided that the grandparents need to be heavily involved with their grandchildren.
-In other cases, however, the relation shared between the in-laws is poor and one (or both) of the parents may prefer for there to be a more limited relationship shared between the grandparents and their grandchildren.
+In some families, the relationship shared between the in-laws is excellent and healthy because of which it is chosen that the grandparents need to be heavily involved with their grandchildren.
+In other cases, nevertheless, the relation shared between the in-laws is poor and one (or both) of the parents may prefer for there to be a more minimal relationship shared between the grandparents and their grandchildren.